How to Choose the Best Grass Seed

 Cool season grasses dominate these northern regions.
 They green up faster in the spring and stay green longer through the autumn, tolerating the cool temperatures and mild frosts.
 Keep in mind that if the summer temperatures spike and there is a lack of water, these cool season grasses will go dormant.
 This is the cause of “browning out” on lawns in the heat of summer.
 With supplemental watering in the peak of summer, however, this dormancy can be avoided.
 If you don’t supplement watering, don’t worry!
 Your lawn will green up again once the temperatures cool and the grass comes out of dormancy.

-The best time to plant your cool season grass mix is when the air temperature is 65-70°.
-Planting in the spring when the temperature reaches 60° or planting in the autumn when the days start cool down to 75° are both effective times of year to plant.
-Because these are cool season grasses that go dormant in the heavy heat, the germination will be very poor if planted in the middle of summer.
+The best time to plant cool season grasses is when the air temperature is 65-70°.
+Planting in the spring when the temperature reaches 60°F, or planting in the autumn when the days start cool down to 75°F, are both effective times of year to plant.
+Tthe germination will be very poor if planted in the middle of summer.

 Southern regions are dominated by warm season grasses.
 These are tough and drought-resistant grasses that don’t need a ton of supplemental watering to thrive in the heat.
 Warm season grasses go dormant in the winter and can turn a beige or straw-color.
 In areas with mild winters, warm season grasses will stay green later into the fall and will green up earlier in the spring.

-The best planting time for warm season grasses is late spring to early summer.
-When daytime temperatures reach about 80°, the grass will germinate (sprout) quickly and have the best chance at establishing successfully.
+The best time to plant warm season grasses is late spring to early summer.
+When daytime temperatures reach about 80°, the grass will germinate quickly and have the best chance at establishing successfully.

-Having a blend in your lawn also allows different grasses to dominate in the areas that they are best suited to within your lawn.
-For example, over time shade-loving grasses will dominate the edges and under trees, while the sun-lovers will start do the same in open areas; creating a landscape that is green and thriving in all locations.
+Having a blend of grasses in your lawn also allows different grasses to dominate in the areas that they are best suited to within your lawn.
+For example, over time shade-loving grasses will dominate the edges and under trees, while the sun-lovers will start do the same in open areas, creating a landscape that is green and thriving in all locations!

 Low Work and Water Dwarf Fescue Grass Seed, is a great option for turfgrass in these northern regions.
 With its blend of fescue varieties, it creates a lush lawn with very little maintenance required.